lynnpepin/lynndotpy_xyz/content/posts/bluesky_and_bitcoin.md

 > **TLDR:** BlueSky is intended to eventually integrate with Bitcoin.
 If BlueSky becomes widely adopted, Bitcoin will too.
 I don't like Bitcoin, so I don't want BlueSky to become popular.
 >
-> In 2019, Jack Dorsey was an early adopter of Bitcoin Lightning network.
-After using Lightning, Jack announced BlueSky, emphasized the importance of blockchain protocols, and later promised to integrate BlueSky into the Bitcoin Lightning network.
+> Here's why I believe this: In 2019, Jack Dorsey was an early adopter of Bitcoin Lightning network.
+After helping kickstart the Lightning network, Jack announced BlueSky, emphasized the importance of blockchain protocols, and later promised to integrate BlueSky into the Bitcoin Lightning network.

 Jack Dorsey's "BlueSky" platform is taking off.
 Unfortunately, not only is Jack Dorsey a bonkers man who [endorses the belief that Jimmy Carter cried when he learned that aliens made up all the religions](https://twitter.com/BrianJo78940026/status/1674770881955115009)^1 and is on a *big* pro-RFK Jr^2 streak, but he also is a longtime Bitcoin believer.